 There were three centers of pottery production in Mexico by 1600 BCE: one in the Barra complex of coastal Chiapas, another in the Puron-Espiridion complex in the Tehuacan Valley and Oaxaca, and a third in the Chajil complex of northern Veracruz.
 A fourth one was developing in the area of Colima/Jalisco.
 In those days, the North American Southwest was mostly populated by indigenous Tanoan groups.
 It was Archaic times: hunter-gatherer basket-makers roaming the countryside with the seasons, the ripe fruits and berries and the wild game, living in caves and pithouses.

-Following the languages, the rock art, the architecture, the tools and weapons, archaeologists are pretty certin the first residents of the Hopi Mesas got there this way.
+Following the languages, the rock art, the architecture, the tools and weapons, archaeologists are pretty certain the first residents of the Hopi Mesas arrived there this way.
 Their oral history says they emerged into this world through a sipapu in the Grand Canyon, and then went in search of the best place for them to be, spiritually.
 The Hopi Mesas seem to have provided them with just the right amount of necessities and hardships to allow them to endure close to a thousand years of sometimes torrential rains and several multi-decade droughts in the same place, using mostly traditional technologies hundreds of years old, and more.
+Oraibi lays claim to being the oldest Hopi village still existing.
+It's been occupied for at least 800 years but because it's a living pueblo, no excavation has ever happened around it.
+There's little for the scientists to go on.

-Owing to the huge gap in archaeological knowledge of northern Mexico, there are only guesses as to the locations and extent of trade routes and the establishment of any settlements along them.
+Owing to the huge gap in the archaeological knowledge of northern Mexico, there are only guesses as to the locations and extent of trade routes and the establishment of any settlements along them.
 Not until the establishment of Paquimé and Casas Grandes, and their associated rancherias and homesteads.
 But that began roughly around 1150 and ended about 1450 CE.
+1150 was during the time of the earliest migration of Kayenta potters to the south.
+There was another migration south in the mid 1200s (the Salado Phenomenon) and a return north in the mid 1400s.

 Around 300 CE, the northernmost endpoints of the turquoise trails seem to have been around the southern Gila Mountains in southern New Mexico and the valley of the San Pedro in southern Arizona.
 That's also about the same time the first finished ceramics were produced in those areas.
 By 450 CE the technology had reached Chaco Canyon and by 500 CE, it had reached the lower San Juan River area in southeastern Utah.